Tino952/Udacity-Fend-Projects/README.md

 # Front End Nanodegree Program

-These are a collection of some of the web applications I developed during my enrolment in the Front End Nanodegree with Udacity
+These are a collection of some of the web applications I developed during my enrolment in the Front End Nanodegree with Udacity.

+All projects are developed using Plain Vanilla Js.

+Main Pillars of this nanodegree included:

+* Responsive, mobile-first web design
+* Async operations & HTTP requests
+* Compilation and build with Webpack
+* Unit-testing with Jest
+* Use of service workers for offline functionality

 ## Table of Contents